schmaustech/assisted-installer-pxe-blog/README.md

 DEFAULT ipxe.lkrn
 ~~~

 With our DHCP configurations in place we can now boot our 3 nodes that will be used to deploy our kni21 cluster.
-The following screenshot is an example of what one would expect to see.
-In this example we also see how the chaining works.
+The following screenshot is an example of what one would expect to see during the PXE chaining process.

 <img src="ipxe-dhcp.jpg" style="width: 1000px;" border=0/>

-After booting the nodes and waiting for a few minutes we should now see agents reporting in:
+After booting the nodes and waiting for a few minutes we should now see agents reporting in when looking at the agent resource in the kni21 namespace:

 ~~~bash
 $ oc get agent -n kni21